bugfender/BugfenderSDK-iOS/README.md

 ## To know

-By using the `BFLog` methods BugFender will store locally all logs and then send them when possible to the server.
+By using the `BFLog` methods Bug Fender will store locally all logs and then send them when possible to the server.
 Also, will add extra information as the date of the log, the file where the log happened, the number of line or the name of the method.